yzeng25/yzeng25/README.md

 ### About me

-Experienced technical writer with a demonstrated history of working in the cloud computing industry since 2018.
-Open source lover, previously maintained Rancher’s Chinese docs, now a committer of Apache APISIX.
-Skilled in doc-as-code, git, and markdown.
-Working knowledge of JavaScript and AsciiDoc.
-Strong analytic and communication skills with a Bachelor's degree in Computer Science from UW-Madison.
+Proficient technical writer with a proven track record in the realm of cloud computing since 2018.
+Enthusiastic advocate of open source, with past contributions including maintaining Rancher's Chinese documentation, and currently serving as a committer for Apache APISIX.
+Adept in doc-as-code, Git, and Markdown, with a solid grasp of JavaScript and AsciiDoc.
+Possesses robust analytical and communicative abilities, supported by a Bachelor's degree in Computer Science from UW-Madison.